Tired of feeling frustrated every time you check your online dating sites and apps?

 #3 Your Friends Should Make You Look Good

-This almost goes without saying, but make sure you’re the hottest one in the frame of any group photo you choose.
+This almost goes without saying, but make sure you’re the hottest one in the frame of any group photo you choose for an online dating profile.
 As Tinder’s sociologist Jessica Carbino put it, why risk disappointing her when she realizes you’re not the one she was hoping to meet?

 In fact, researchers have proven that the “Ugly Friend Effect” not only exists, it works.
 When you’re in a picture with guys less attractive than you, you look even more attractive by comparison.

 Dan Ariely, a researcher in behavioral economics, did a simple experiment to prove that giving someone a slightly worse option makes you appear more attractive.
 In his experiment, he showed women two pictures – one of “Tom”, the other of “Jerry” – and asked them which guy they considered more attractive.